Entanglement groups: Entanglement groups

 We define entanglement relative to the partition $A$, $B$, $C$ as local unitary transformations that preserve the state up to a phase, but that cannot be built up from one-party stabilizers.
 According to this definition entanglement is characterized by the quotient \be F_{ABC} = S_{ABC} / (S_A \times S_B \times S_C) \ee which we will refer to as the full entanglement group.
+It includes both two-party and three-party entanglement.
 The study of entanglement becomes the study of the structure of the group $F_{ABC}$.

+To separate out two-party entanglement, we propose to define two-party entanglement between $A$ and $B$ in terms of two-party stabilizers: unitary transformations on $A$ that can be un-done by unitary transformations on $B$, without acting on system $C$.
+However, just as in section \ref{sect:bipartite}, we exclude stabilizers that only act on one of the systems ($A$ or $B$) since they do not reflect entanglement between $A$ and $B$.
+Thus two-party entanglement between $A$ and $B$ is characterized by the quotient group \be E_{AB} = S_{AB} / (S_A \times S_B) \ee We likewise characterize two-party entanglement between $A$ and $C$, and between $B$ and $C$, using the quotient groups \bea \nonumber E_{AC} = S_{AC} / (S_A \times S_C) \\[5pt] E_{BC} = S_{BC} / (S_B \times S_C) \eea We take non-trivial elements of these groups, i.e.\ elements other than the identity element, to reflect two-party entanglement between the corresponding systems.